nikitavoloboev/data/sharing/sharing.md

 ## Thoughts on [Twitter](https://twitter.com/nikitavoloboev)

 I share all the things I am up to right now there.
-And I curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.

 ## Blog on [Medium](https://medium.com/@nikitavoloboev)